Gu Dasao: Campaigns and later life

 Gu Dasao and her husband are put in charge of an inn which acts as a lookout for Liangshan after the 108 Stars of Destiny came together in what is called the Grand Assembly.
 Gu participates in the campaigns against the Liao invaders and rebel forces in the Song territory following amnesty from Emperor Huizong for Liangshan.

-Gu and her husband survive all the campaigns.
+Gu and her husband survives all the campaigns.
 Although conferred the title "Lady of Dongyuan County" (東源縣君), she returns to Dengzhou with her husband to live as a commoner.